cfpb/design-system/docs/components/heroes.md

       text and an image.
 Its background color or image is flush with the sides of the screen, and the content is vertically centered.
     variation_name: Standard hero with illustration
-    variation_specs: >-
-      * All illustrations should be saved at 200% to accommodate retina displays.
-Illustration dimensions: 470px (exact) x 195px (maximum) (2x:
-      940px x 390px)

-      * When saving illustrations, use a transparent background.

-      * The illustration can be customized by setting the `background-image` property on the `.m-hero_image` element.

-      * Single image for both large and small screens

-      * On small screens (or where media queries are not supported), the text spans the full width of the `.m-hero_wrapper` and the illustration is displayed underneath.

-      * For larger screen sizes, media queries are used to position the illustration to the right of the text.

-      * At the grid’s maximum width and above, the hero should not exceed 285px in height.
-The image should be 195px in height to conform to this standard.
   - variation_code_snippet: |-
       <section class="m-hero m-hero__knockout" id="hero2">
           <div class="m-hero_wrapper wrapper">